empyreuma/bigint.lua/README.md

 * bigint.multiply\_single(bigint, bigint) - Backend multiplication operation that
     multiplies a multi-digit big by a single digit and ignores signs
 * bigint.multiply(bigint, bigint) - Frontend multiplication operation that
-    multiplies two multi-digi bigs and accounts for signs
+    multiplies two multi-digit bigs and accounts for signs
-* bigint.random - VERY BUGGY AND MISBEHAVING RANDOM NUMBER GENERATOR!!!!
-DO NOT USE FOR IMPORTANT THINGS!!!!
-A BETTER ONE WILL BE CREATED AFTER MODULUS!!!!
 * bigint.exponentiate(bigint, bigint) - Raise a bigint to a big power (positive integer powers only for now)
 * bigint.divide\_raw(bigint, bigint) - DO NOT USE: Backend division operation